cygnyx/pry/README.md

 The display of this 'README.md' file on GitHub is readable, but not quite right since GitHub doesn't process the field names for the code blocks.
+The generated [index.html](http://cygnyx.github.io/pry) file is better.
 Also on GitHub you can copy and paste the pry.json file into the `CouchDB` database.

 # Final Thoughts